Are you measurement ready?

 |2.
 A secondary (backup) measurement device|

-The department encourages you to install a secondary (backup) measurement device with your survey benchmark.
+For efficiency the department encourages you to install a secondary (backup) measurement device with your survey benchmark.

 The department has published a guideline to assist with installation.